-Annual Retainer and Meeting Fees
+Annual Retainer and Fees

-During 2012, non-employee directors received an annual retainer, which was paid quarterly, and Board and Committee meeting fees.
-The cash compensation structure for our non-employee Board members for 2012 is set forth in the following table.
+During 2013, non-employee directors received an annual retainer, which was paid quarterly, and Board and Committee meeting fees.
+The cash compensation structure for our non-employee Board members for 2013 is set forth in the following table.

-Annual Retainer for Board Members \$50,000
+Annual Retainer for Board Members \$ 50,000

-Additional Annual Retainer for Committee Chairs:
+Additional Annual Fees:

+Vice Chairman 25,000

+Lead Independent Director 25,000

-Audit Committee 15,000
+Audit Committee Chairman 15,000

-Compensation Committee 15,000
+Compensation Committee Chairman 15,000

-Nominating and Governance Committee 10,000
+Nominating and Governance Committee Chairman 10,000

-Fee per Regularly Scheduled Board and Committee Meeting Attended in Person 2,000
+Fee per Board and Committee Meeting attended in person 2,000

-Fee per regularly scheduled Board and Committee Meeting attended Telephonically 1,000
+Fee per Board and Committee Meeting attended telephonically 1,000

-In addition to the retainer and meeting fees, we also reimburse non-employee directors for travel and other reasonable out-of-pocket expenses incurred by them in attending Board and Committee meetings.
+In addition to the retainer and fees above, we also reimburse non-employee directors for travel and other reasonable out-of-pocket expenses incurred by them in attending Board and Committee meetings.
 Directors who are also employees or officers of Amkor do not receive retainers or meeting fees.